 Artificial intelligence (AI) is a tremendous asset to your organization, and malicious actors want privileged access to this valuable resource.
 Mindgard’s DAST-AI platform automates red teaming at every stage of the AI lifecycle, supporting end-to-end security.

 Thanks to its continuous security testing and automated AI red teaming, our solution is one of the best tools for red teaming.
-For more hands-on assistance, Mindgard also offers red teaming services and artifact scanning.
+For more hands-on assistance, Mindgard also offers AI red teaming services and artifact scanning.
 Check out this video to learn more:

 Schedule your Mindgard demo now to automatically build a more resilient cyber infrastructure.